 I want to add that this whole essay goes against my philosophy in life, called who-gives-a-shit-ism, but neither have I fully endorsed this practice yet nor will I leave these people remain un-scolded.

-The ones I want to condemn are:
+The ones I want condemn on 3D Printing Community are:

 1. Restaurant made entirely of 3D Printed stuff

 Every now and then I stumble into an article that describes an restaurant that 3D-prints all its meals.
 All is okay so far, nothing new for me, until I read a bit further down: “Everything is 3D Printed, from the food to the chairs to the tables” (Can’t remember the direct quote and I don’t have access to the article as of right now).
 What immediately crossed my mind, and I even left as a comment, is:

 WHY?!
 3D Printing is traditionally used and is cost efficient only when building a small number of small prototypes.
 If one wants to build 20 or more identical chairs, and 5 or more full-sized tables, it is more than stupid to 3D Print them all.
 It is exploitative of the image the public has formed of 3D Printing, even if this is a false use of this technology.
 At least make a mold out of the first print and make the rest that way.
 I’ll let you guys scold me through comments 😉

 2. People who charge way too much for garbage-quality 3D Prints.

 I have already touched upon this subject in a previous article, and people responded saying that “these companies do not only charge the plastic used, you also pay for the use of the printer, the person in charge, the electricity used, and all the other expenses a legal firm has”.
 I completely agree with this statement, there is nothing wrong with that.
 I even charge more than the plastic I used.
 But when I pay top-price, I expect top quality.